yunqu/dac_2018/README.md

 1. overlay: This folder stores the overlay needed for the design.
 Usually it includes <teamname>.bit and <teamname>.tcl.

-2. images: All the test images are stored in this folder)
+2. images: All the test images are stored in this folder.

 3. python: This folder contains the python classes needed for the design, as well as the example notebook(s).